Eleanor Jeanette Merry

-Eleanor Jeanette Merry (SRN, SCM) was a British nurse in the mid-20th century who became Director of the National Council of Nurses.
+Eleanor Jeanette Merry (SRN, SCM) (died 1982) was a British nurse in the mid-20th century who became Director of the National Council of Nurses.

 Education and early career

 Merry first trained and worked as a masseuse, and held certificates in electricity, massage and Swedish exercises from the Chartered Society of Massage and Medical Gymnastics.
 She also held the certificate of the Brompton Hospital for Consumption and Diseases of the Chest.
 She commenced her nurse training in 1926 at the Nightingale Training School as a relatively older 30 year old.
 This four year new integrated training course led to a qualification in both hospital and domiciliary nursing in 1929.
 She then qualified as a midwife the following year.

 Merry completed the international public health course run jointly with the Royal College of Nursing and Bedford College with the League of Red Cross Societies in 1931.
+This made her eligible to be part of The Old Internationals' Association (Nursing).
 She was awarded a Nightingale scholarship to complete the training and obtained a social certificate and Health Visitor qualification.
 She then completed her District Nurse training the following year and started working in this role in 1932 in Sussex.